DayuanTan/AI-TensorFlow-Blockchain-Certificate/Blockchain_and_Business_Applications_and_Implications/week1-Re-achitecting-the-firm/module1.md

   -  blockchain technology can enable people to function together, with the persistence and stability of an organization, but without the hierarchy.
 - managers are intermediaries which should be cut out
   -  Managers should brace for radical transparency and how they coordinate and how they conduct themselves.
 Shareholders will be able to see the inefficiencies, the unnecessary complexity in the huge gap between executive pay and the value executives actually contribute.
 Remember, managers are intermediaries between owners and workers.
 The blockchain is known for cutting out intermediaries.

+## 3.4 Opportunity 4: Building Trust

+trust
+- in business and society
+- is the expectation that the other party will act with **integrity**.
+- That means acting with honesty, consideration, accountability, and transparency.
+It's a lot of work to establish trust

+lots of work to establish trust
+- We have vertically integrated firms because building trust is easier to build within corporate boundaries than in an open market.
+- the challenge for firms is figuring out what makes it possible to trust **external** parties?
+-  integrity on the part of individuals or organizations, has enormous economic implications for value, productivity, quality of life, and more.
+-  Integrity is as important as labor, capital, and technology.

+ What if parties didn't trust one another?
+ - We could still act with honesty, accountability, consideration, and transparency.
+ - What if those qualities were coded into the financial system?
+   - Blockchain developers have coded it into the software protocols and deployed it across this network.
+   -  the industry can reestablish trust and keep it going forward.
+ -  Blockchain is cutting the cost of searching, contracting, coordinating, and creating trust.
+    -  So it should be easier for firms to open up and forge trusting relationships with external parties.
+    -  Acting in one's self-interest serves everybody's interests, cheating the system costs more than using it.
+    -  Blockchain helps ensure integrity and trust in transactions between peers, it also helps achieve transparency a critical factor in trust.
+       -  Corporate brands and ethical actions, these things still matter.
+Trusted brand are about more than reliable transactions.
+       -  Smart contracts can hold executives accountable, they must stand by their commitments because the software enforces them.
+       -  Companies can program relationships with radical transparency.
+So everyone has a better understanding about what each party has agreed to.
+       -  Above all, they must be considerate of the interests of other parties when they conduct business, the platform demands it.

+What opportunity/ies does blockchain technology offer for reducing the costs of (re)building trust?
+- Blockchain technology helps ensure the integrity of transactions between peers
+- Blockchain technology helps achieve transparency—a critical factor in establishing trust
+- In principle, cheating the system would cost more than using it as designed

+# 4 Corporate Boundary Decisions